 - To avoid denial of benefits, you must file your first weekly claim within 28 days of the date you filed your initial/new claim.
 For example, if you filed your claim on January 2, your first weekly claim must be filed by January 30.
 Subsequent weekly claims for benefits must be filed within 28 days of the Saturday date of the week claimed.
 For example, if your last week claimed ended on Saturday, February 4, then your subsequent weekly claim must be filed no later than March 4.
 The Voice Response System and the Internet will not allow you to claim benefits for weeks that are more than 28 days old.

 - You must be able to work and be available for work.
 Most claimants are required to make an active search for work.
-In addition to making an active search for work, you must register online at www.vawc.virginia.gov, the VEC, or a workforce services agency where you live if you live outside Virginia.
+In addition to making an active search for work, you must register online at www.vawc.virginia.gov, the VEC or a workforce services agency where you live if you live outside of Virginia.
+You are required to create a resume as part of your registration; this allows you to be referred to a job.
 You must contact several employers each week in your effort to find work.
 Note: Responses to blind ads for jobs or openings are not acceptable as job contacts.
 A blind ad would be any job announcement or advertisement where the name of the employer/company is not provided.
 You must provide the name of the employer/company for any work search contact that you report on your weekly claim filing to the Virginia Employment Commission.
 You must maintain complete and accurate records of your work search contacts for one year for auditing purposes.
 You must provide the VEC, when requested, the following information that is subject to verification: